> About DBU > DBU Quick Facts

 Accreditation.
 Dallas Baptist University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate, bachelor’s, master’s, and doctoral degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Dallas Baptist University.

-The teacher, school counselor, principal, and superintendent education programs of the University are accredited by the State Board for Educator Certification (SBEC).
+The Educator Preparation Program at Dallas Baptist University is accredited by the Texas Education Agency (TEA) and approved by the State Board for Educator Certification (SBEC) to prepare, train, and recommend teacher, school counselor, diagnostician, reading specialist, principal, and superintendent candidates for certification.
 Dallas Baptist University is nationally accredited by the Accreditation Council for Business Schools and Programs (ACBSP) to offer the following business degrees: Bachelor of Business Administration (B.B.A.), Bachelor of Business Studies (B.B.S.), Master of Business Administration (M.B.A.), and Master of Arts in Management (M.A.M.) degrees.
 The Department of Music is accredited by the National Association of Schools of Music (NASM).

 First-year students participate in University traditions as soon as they register for classes when they ring the replica Liberty Bell in the Mahler Student Center.
 First-year students also learn the core University value of Christ-centered servant leadership as they serve together on the final day of SWAT, an annual University welcome week for new students.
 Students have the opportunity to participate in other University Campus Life traditions such as University chapel services, Student Life events, and missions and service.